Wubi method

-A major drawback to learning Wubi is its steeper learning curve, since as a more complex system it takes longer to acquire as a skill.
+As a more complex system, Wubi takes longer to acquire as a skill.
 Memorization and practice are key factors for proficient usage.

 To use Wubi, there are multiple input methods available, including Google Input Tools (used by Google Translate) and keyboard options on Mac devices.
 Wubi sequences can be looked up for specific characters by using online dictionaries.

 In this article, the following convention will be used: character will always mean Chinese character, whereas letter, key and keystroke will always refer to the keys on keyboard.